DigitalRiver/react-atlas/README.md

 ## Usage

 For inital development and release, we are focusing on a nodejs with webpack environment.
 As we continue to develop React Atlas we might bring in examples and boilerplates to show it working with other build systems (JSPM, Browserify, UMD, etc.).
-Though our hope is that react-atlas will be generic enough, that it should be relatively simple to set up in most any environment.
+Though our hope is that React Atlas will be generic enough, that it should be relatively simple to set up in most any environment.

 With webpack in mind, we reccomend using [Babel Loader](https://github.com/babel/babel-loader), [CSS Loader](https://github.com/webpack/css-loader), and [PostCSS Loader](https://github.com/postcss/postcss-loader).

-Once you've reference the react-atlas CSS file in your build process, requiring and using the components is as simple as:
+Once you've reference the React Atlas CSS file in your build process, requiring and using the components is as simple as:

 ```jsx
 import React from 'react';